This is an easy recipe for classic Southern Pimento Cheese.

 - Store refrigerated in an airtight container for up to 1 week.

-- Serving suggestions: serve with crackers and celery as an appetizer, or spread on a slice of bread for an open-faced BLT sandwich.
+- Serve with crackers and celery as an appetizer, or spread on a slice of bread for an open faced BLT sandwich.

 Here are a few more Southern recipes you might enjoy: